Nathan-Butler7/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/df69d39e-bb33-41ac-978f-03a5ed848866)

-- In the 'Tickets' section and locate the ticket listed under 'Open'.
+- In the 'Tickets' section locate the ticket listed under 'Open'.
 Click on the ticket to view its details, then proceed to resolve it while logged in as the user 'Jane'.

 ![image](https://github.com/user-attachments/assets/134e5552-b09d-48dd-b052-9382d1147b28)